 The town of McAdenville, North Carolina is named "Christmas Town USA," and with good reason.
-Each year, the small town of less than 700 residents comes alive each winter with a fantastic light display that draws in over 600,000 visitors annually.
+Each year, the small town of fewer than 700 residents comes alive each winter with a fantastic light display that draws in over 600,000 visitors annually.

-Located about 15 miles west of Charlotte, a visit to the tiny town is a holiday tradition for most locals, and has been for over 50 years.
+Located about 15 miles west of Charlotte, a visit to the tiny town is a holiday tradition for most locals and has been for over 50 years.
 The town of McAdenville itself puts up over 500,000 lights, and the majority of residents decorate their houses to an extravagant degree as well.

 McAdenville has gained plenty of national recognition, with Time Magazine and Yahoo just in the past few years alone counting it among the top 10 destinations in the nation.
 Good Morning America has broadcast live from the town, as have countless local news stations.

 Since the entire town makes up the light display, there is no charge to see the lights.
 You're just driving through a public city.

 The lights will begin glowing every single night usually starting on December 1.
 They usually glow until the night after Christmas.
 The hours for McAdenville are Monday to Friday, 5:30 to 9:30 p.m., Saturday and Sunday: 5:30 to 11 p.m.